Language pedagogy: Communicative language teaching

 Communicative language teaching (CLT), also known as the Communicative Approach, emphasizes interaction as both the means and the ultimate goal of learning a language.
 Despite a number of criticisms it continues to be popular, particularly in Europe, where constructivist views on language learning and education in general dominate academic discourse.
-Although the 'Communicative Language Teaching' is not so much a method on its own as it is an approach.
+'Communicative Language Teaching' is not so much a method on its own as it is an approach.

 In recent years, task-based language learning (TBLL), also known as task-based language teaching (TBLT) or task-based instruction (TBI), has grown steadily in popularity.
 TBLL is a further refinement of the CLT approach, emphasizing the successful completion of tasks as both the organizing feature and the basis for assessment of language instruction.
 Dogme language teaching shares a philosophy with TBL, although differs in approach.
 Dogme is a communicative approach and encourages teaching without published textbooks and instead focusing on conversational communication among the learners and the teacher.